Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning

 Information-theoretic approaches have proven effective in planning the agent’s next waypoint when onboard sensors need to obtain certain measurements to reduce estimation uncertainty \cite{luComparisonInformationTheoretic2012, shinInformativeMultiviewPlanning2022a}.
 These information-driven planning approaches find the best action, or waypoint, for the agent that gives the highest expected information gain with respect to the measurements at a future time step.
 Additionally, due to its high computational complexity, particle filters have been used to approximate the probability distributions used in the computation \cite{boersParticleFilterBased2010, thrun2005probabilistic, rui_path_2018, skoglar_information_2009}.
 These information-driven planning approaches implemented with particle filters have been proven to be effective in other applications, including simultaneous localization and mapping (SLAM) \cite{StachnissInfoGainExplorationRBPF05}.
 Another information-based tracking approach is demonstrated in \cite{ramirez-paredesDistributedInformationbasedGuidance2018}, where the authors use optimal information gain to track a target with multiple agents; however, \cite{ramirez-paredesDistributedInformationbasedGuidance2018} assumes that the road network, along which the targets move, is known so that the cost function can use this knowledge on the road network to find the waypoints to maximize the information gain and avoid collisions with other agents.

-In this letter, a novel real-time, image-based uncertainty-aware guidance law is proposed to track a moving target, with unknown dynamics model, subject to occlusions caused by unknown environmental conditions and physical limitations of the camera FOV (Problem Statement in Section \ref{sec:problem_formulation}).
-This novel approach utilizes a transformer-based DMMN in a particle filter estimator to predict the state of a moving target, whose uncertainty is then utilized by a following novel information-driven planning algorithm that computes the path for the mobile agent to reduce the uncertainty by maximizing the expected entropy reduction (EER).
+In this paper, a novel real-time, image-based uncertainty-aware guidance law is proposed to track a moving target, with unknown dynamics model, subject to occlusions caused by unknown environmental conditions and physical limitations of the camera FOV (Problem Statement in Section \ref{sec:problem_formulation}).
+This novel approach utilizes a transformer-based DMMN in a particle filter estimator to predict the state of a moving target, whose uncertainty is then utilized by a following novel information-driven planning algorithm that computes the path for the mobile agent to reduce the target's localization uncertainty.
+This paper uses expected entropy reduction (EER) as an expected information gain in order to directly account for target's localization uncertainty.
 A sampling method is developed to estimate the EER using a subset of the particles and for the DMMN to enable real-time hardware demonstration of the framework (described in Sections \ref{sec:method} and \ref{sec:setup}).
 This proposed uncertainty-aware guidance law for target tracking is then compared to other baseline approaches (Section \ref{sec:results}).
-The code for this paper has been open sourced.\footnote{ https://github.com/andrespulido8/info-driven-guidance}
+The code and data for this paper are open-source\footnote{\url{https://github.com/aprilab-uf/info_driven_guidance}}.